Service • Agentic AI Development for E-commerce Brands

 Observability + guardrails included

-Agentic AI development for small businesses — custom AI agents and multi-agent workflow solutions
+Agentic AI development for e-commerce brands — custom AI agents and multi-agent workflow solutions

 Where Most Agentic AI Projects Quietly Break Down

 Building an AI agent that demos well is easy.
-Building one that holds up in production is where most projects collapse.
-These are the six failures we see most often.
+Building one that holds up against real order volume and shopper edge cases is where most projects collapse.
+These are the six failures we see most often in e-commerce.

-“Our chatbot answers questions but can't actually do anything.”
+“Our store chatbot answers questions but can't actually resolve anything.”

 A chatbot without tool use is a glorified FAQ.
-Real agents need to call APIs, look up records, and take action — most teams stop at the conversational layer.
+Real agents need to call your store APIs, look up orders, and take action — most teams stop at the conversational layer.

-Without grounding in your real data and validation on every tool call, agents fabricate plausible-sounding nonsense.
+Without grounding in your real catalog, order, and inventory data and validation on every tool call, agents fabricate plausible-sounding nonsense.
 The fix is architecture, not better prompts.

-“It worked in dev but fell apart in production.”
+“It worked in dev but fell apart during a sales spike.”

-“The agent is making decisions we can't audit.”
+“The agent is making refund and order decisions we can't audit.”

 No reasoning logs, no decision trail.
-When something goes wrong (or right) you have no idea why.
-Compliance teams hate this.
-Customers hate it more.
+When a refund goes wrong (or right) you have no idea why.
+Finance teams hate this.
+High-ticket customers hate it more.

 “Costs spiraled because the agent kept calling tools in loops.”